Monday, May 30, 2016

 • To undergo a medical procedure, the patient needs to carry out a set of steps both before the procedure and afterwards.

 To be sure all the steps are completed properly, the retailer would do well to compile and present a list.
-However, researchers at University of Toronto find that when consumers tick off the steps, it ticks them off about the whole experience.
+However, do realize that as a consumer ticks off the steps on the list, the consumer often gets ticked off about the whole experience.

 For your profitability: Sell Well: What Really Moves Your Shoppers